pinterest/pinball/README.rst

 ============
 Pinball
 ============
-Pinball is a scalable workflow managemer.
+Pinball is a scalable workflow manager.

 .. contents::
     :local: